-Edited by Christine dela Cruz, Anonymous, Jonathan, Monika and 1 other
+Edited by Christine dela Cruz, Jonathan, Monika, Lynn

 Odesk has been popular through the years as a portal for online, homebased work.
 You get to see different types of jobs in various industries here.
 It has indeed been a good alternative for most people wanting to work, but at the same time fulfill responsibilities at home.
 However, there appear to be some disadvantages as well.
 Although the majority of employers remain honest, there are still fraudulent ones out there, and these need to be handled with caution.